Using AI to Teach Color Theory: ChatGPT for Educators

 - 3 min read

-I experienced this firsthand while finalizing a lecture on color theory—specifically, value, hue, and chroma.
-I had originally found a great reference image online to demonstrate the concept of hue, but I couldn’t remember where I found it or what the usage restrictions were.
-Did it require attribution?
-Was it licensed for classroom use?
-Could I modify it?
-Instead of spending more time digging through Google or stock photo libraries, I decided to try something new: I uploaded the image to ChatGPT-4o and asked it to recreate it using crayons—a visual that ties perfectly into how I explain hue to my students (like choosing a crayon from the box).
+Instead of spending hours digging through Google or stock photo libraries, I decided to try something new.
+I uploaded the image to ChatGPT-4o and asked it to recreate it using crayons.
+This visual ties perfectly into how I explain hue to my students.
+It’s similar to choosing a crayon from the box.

-The first version wasn’t perfect—the crayons were oddly pointed on both ends—but I refined the prompt and got a much better result.
-A few letters were a bit wobbly, and the red-violet hue leaned a little too red for my taste, but overall?
-It worked.
-And it only took me a minute or two in Photoshop to tweak the color and clean up the text.
-The result was a fresh, custom-made image tailored to my lecture—created without needing to license, attribute, or worry about copyright.
+It only took me a minute or two in Photoshop to tweak the color and clean up the text.
+The result was a fresh, custom-made image tailored to my lecture.
+I created this without needing to license, attribute, or worry about copyright issues.

-But in the meantime, I’m curious:
+In the meantime, I’m curious:

 Are you using AI-generated images in your classroom?